Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 Help

 While using the Applicant Portal, applicants will have access to support services at any stage of the application process.
-To contact support services, click on "HICC support" in the bottom left corner of any page within the Applicant Portal.
+To contact support services, click on “HICC support” at the top of any page within the Applicant Portal.
 If, at any time, your account is inaccessible, please email the support team at crmsupport-soutiengrc@infc.gc.ca.

 Applicant Guides